The Book on Jack Herer

 Well, okay.
 Going back to the naming of the strain.
 So, my dad’s book had influenced one of the creators, I should say the creator of this genetic and his book so influenced him that he asked if he could name this flour after him.
 And that went on to become a very well recognized flour during, the Proposition 215 days where people were looking for medicine.
 Jack had gotten so much notoriety for being named a strain that people were just looking for and looking to it.
 And it was a pretty special strain and it still is.
 And people just gravitated to it.
 It had a smell and a taste that is very singular in most parts.
 Now there are so many variations of it but Jack was, is a really beautiful smoke.
 The person that created it actually went on to create a hemp business.
 That business now today does business with Mercedes-Benz.
 So, Mercedes-Benz, since 2009 have been making, hemp parts for their cars made from the person that my father influenced with his book.

 Dan Herer (30:27):

-Uh, the door panels, dash dash parts.
-There’s about, uh, about a hundred different parts that are made from cannabis fiber or another, uh, another, uh, byproducts of it.
-And they are now starting to go into a bio-plastics, um, in, in the cars.
-So BMW has been using hemp fiber since 2002 and Mercedes since 2009 BMW Bugatti range Rover Audi, you’ll probably know like the cars that are now available from BMW, the dashes and panels and those cars are made from hemp, uh, besides, uh, you know, uh, Henry Ford in 1941 building, you know, a, a, a composite car or partially have composite car.
-Um, you know, we’ve continued to utilize this plant and work with it, um, to where it can be a product that replaces, you know, many of the products today that are damaging our planet.
+The door panels, dash parts.
+There’s about a hundred different parts that are made from cannabis fiber or other byproducts of it.
+And they are now starting to go into bioplastics in the cars.
+So BMW has been using hemp fiber since 2002 and Mercedes since 2009, BMW Bugatti, Range Rover, Audi, you’ll probably know like the iCars that are now available from BMW, the dashes and panels and those cars are made from hemp besides Henry Ford in 1941 building a hemp composite car or partially hemp composite car, we’ve continued to utilize this plant and work with it to where it can be a product that replaces many of the products today that are damaging our planet.

 Donnell Alexander (31:26):